 Free things to do in Hong Kong

 Ordinarily, it takes 10 years being on a waiting list and an exorbitant $425,000 (this year’s annual rate) to get into the Hong Kong Country Club.
-But every Wednesday this July and August even proles can slum it with the well-to-do at the club.
-The government’s Sport For All programme is making available the club’s sports facilities for select hours of the day every Wednesday.
-There’s an additional Sprot For All Day on Sunday August 7, which sees the same facilities open with an extra tennis clinic session that non-member guests can sign up to.
-Guests looking to test the facilities this summer should fill out the form on the County Club website to book their spot.
-11am-5pm.
+But there’s an Sport For All Day every August, which sees the same facilities open with an extra tennis clinic session that non-member guests can sign up for.
+Guests looking to test the facilities come summer should fill out the form on the County Club website to book their spot.

 This dinky museum is in the declared monument that used to be the Tai Po railway station and exhibits artefacts from Hong Kong’s long rail history.
 There’s also a full-size model of an electric train compartment at the museum and railway tracks to explore.

-It's hard to miss the egg-shaped dome on the Tsim Sha Tsui waterfront, which makes up part of The Hong Kong Space Museum.
+It's hard to miss the egg-shaped dome on the Tsim Sha Tsui waterfront that makes up part of The Hong Kong Space Museum.
 Visitors can enjoy documentary screenings under the curved ceiling of the planetarium.
 Head over to the main museum and discover plenty of action and gadgetry for space and science lovers, completely free of charge.

 Francophiles can enjoy French cinematic stylings courtesy of the Alliance Francaise whose own monthly movie night at La Médiathèque in Jordan highlights the best of French cinema.
 Screenings come with subtitles for non-native speakers.
 It's a perfect night out for a bit culture and a bit of romance.